Phineas and Ferb: Visual aspects and animation

 Rough Draft Studios in South Korea, Wang Film Productions in Taiwan, Morning Sun Animation and Synergy Animation in Shanghai and Hong Ying Animation and Hong Guang Animation in Suzhou animate the series in 2D Animation using the software package Toon Boom.
-Povenmire undertakes the bulk of production direction, along with Zac Moncrief and Robert Hughes.
+Povenmire would undertake the bulk of production direction, along with Zac Moncrief and Robert F. Hughes.
 The series adopts artistic features from animator Tex Avery, such as geometric shapes integrated into characters, objects, and backgrounds.
-Povenmire says of this inclusion, "There's a little bit of Tex Avery in there-he had that very graphic style [in his later cartoons]."
+Povenmire says of this inclusion, "There's a little bit of Tex Avery in there-he had that very graphic style [in his later cartoons]".
 Triangles are featured as an easter egg in the background of every episode, sometimes in trees or buildings.

 Bright colors are also a prominent element of the animation.
 Marsh elaborates, "The idea at the end of the day was candy.
 One of the things that I think works so well is that the characters are so bright and candy-colored and our backgrounds are a much more realistic depiction of the world: the soft green of the grass, the natural woods for the fence.
-In order for all the stuff that they do to work, their world needs to be grounded in reality."
-The designers sought to keep their characters visually simple, so that kids "would easily be able to draw [them] themselves."
+In order for all the stuff that they do to work, their world needs to be grounded in reality".
+The designers sought to keep their characters visually simple so that kids "would easily be able to draw [them] themselves".
 Characters were also crafted to be recognizable from a distance, a technique that the creators say is based on Matt Groening's goal of making characters recognizable by silhouette.